Amsterdam in December: 11 Things to Do + Travel Tips!

 blue and white ornaments for sale at an amsterdam christmas market

-Plan ahead to visit the Anne Frank House.
+Plan ahead if you want to visit the Anne Frank House.

 Visiting the Anne Frank House is an incredibly moving experience and one of the best things to do in Amsterdam in December (or any other month, for that matter), but it does require planning ahead.

-The tickets for the house are limited and sell out extremely quickly.
+The limited tickets for the house are released 6 weeks in advance and sell out extremely quickly.

 READ NEXT